I actually had three placements during my time here. Vice, Cosmopolitan and Weight Watchers Magazine.

 Kate Russell returned to campus to speak at Journalism Week 2015.
 We went along to her session to find more about what she had been up to since graduating in 2013.

 What jobs have you done since graduating?

 When I graduated in 2013, I went on to become a features Intern at Cosmopolitan Magazine which I absolutely loved.
-I'm now Editor at the content creation company, Quill.
-I edit content and copy to a professional standard.
+After that I worked as Editor at the content creation company, Quill.
+I edited content and copy to a professional standard.
 I also freelance at various outlets.

 What was your highlight whilst at Leeds Trinity?Whilst I was writing for the Yorkshire Voice Magazine, Angelina Jolie announced that she'd had a double mastectomy, it was a really big story at the time.
 I managed to track down two women in Yorkshire who'd had the same surgery and interview them.
 I felt really good writing up the story.
 It was a privilege to work on and I was really happy with the final product.